LxiStandard/LxiStandard.github.io/README.md

 for each version of the schema in the repository.

 The file names are NOT parsed by the Python.
 They are presumed to be in the format shown in the file list above.
+That is, *<major number>.<minor number>*.

-Finally, the XML files are all presumed to be examples and are listed at the end.
+Finally, the XML files are all presumed to be examples and links to them are appended at the end.
 Any documentation appropriate for the XML files (for instance, a table describing each one) should be included in the *SchemaInfo.md* file.